 So how can raising awareness help?

 First of all, we can spread the word about how women can detect breast cancer early.
-It is recommended that women between 50-74 years of age receive a mammogram screening every 2 years, but when you turn 40, you should talk to your doctor about when to start.
+It is recommended that women between 40-74 years of age receive routine mammogram screening, you should talk to your doctor about when to start.
 If you have a higher risk of developing breast cancer, screening is recommended more often.

 Nevertheless, no matter your risk or age, it is important to do a self-check every month!
-There are great iPhone and Android apps out there that can help with what to look for, reminders, and etc. These are some of the best apps from this year from Healthline: http://www.healthline.com/health/breast-cancer/top-iphone-android-apps#2
+There are great apps out there that can help with what to look for, reminders, and etc.

 Cancer is complex and caused by a number of factors, only some of which are in our control- being a woman and aging clearly are beyond that, along with our genes- inheriting the BRCA1 or BRCA2 gene mutation can increase your risk of developing hereditary breast cancer by about 45-65%.
 Most breast cancers are not hereditary, however.